AndyObtiva/abstract_feature_branch/README.md

 http://paulhammant.com/blog/branch_by_abstraction.html

-It is a productivity and fault tolerance enhancing team practice that has been utilized by professional software development teams at large corporations, such as Sears and Groupon.
+It is a productivity and fault tolerance enhancing team practice that has been utilized by professional software development teams at large corporations, such as [Sears](http://www.sears.com) and [Groupon](http://www.groupon.com).

-It gives ability to wrap blocks of code with an abstract feature branch name, and then specify which features to be switched on or off in a configuration file.
+It provides the ability to wrap blocks of code with an abstract feature branch name, and then specify in a configuration file which features to be switched on or off.

 The goal is to build out upcoming features in the same source code repository branch, regardless of whether all are completed by the next release date or not, thus increasing team productivity by preventing integration delays.